chandandanjo/tempmailo-wrapper-python/README.md

-# TempMail Python Library
+# TempMailo Python Wrapper

-TempMail is a Python library for creating and managing temporary email addresses using the [TempMailo](https://tempmailo.com/) service.
+This is a Python wrapper for creating and managing temporary email addresses using the [TempMailo](https://tempmailo.com/) service.
 This library allows you to create temporary email addresses, retrieve messages sent to those addresses, and get the currently assigned email address.

 ## Usage